TERMS OF SERVICE

 Fees and Expenses.

 - Hourly Fees.
 In one or more instances, Client may pay the Firm hourly (“Hourly Fee”) to provide a certain service and/or work product that will be set forth in a separate “Fee Schedule” or other writing.
-As an example, representation in a court action or enforcement proceeding is not included in any Subscription Plan or Flat Fee; therefore, Client would pay the Firm an Hourly Fee for such services.
+As an example, representation in a court action or enforcement proceeding is not included in any Subscription Plan or Flat Fee; therefore, a Client will pay the Firm an Hourly Fee for such services.
 Hourly Fees will be billed in one-tenth of an hour increments and earned on the date the work is performed.
-If Client has a Subscription Plan, the Firm will charge the Hourly Fees via the Firm’s payment processing system no sooner than 10 days after the Firm transmits the invoice that details such fees.
-If Client does not have a Subscription Plan, Client is required to pay the Hourly Fees no later than 10 days after the Firm transmits the invoice that details such fees.
+Client is required to pay the Hourly Fees no later than 10 days after the Firm transmits the invoice that details such fees.

 - Flat Fees.
 In one or more instances, Client may pay the Firm a flat fee (“Flat Fee”) to provide a certain service and/or work product that will be set forth in a separate “Fee Schedule” or other writing.
 A Flat Fee is earned on the date the Firm deems the service and/or work product to be substantially complete.
-For Clients on a Subscription Plan, the Firm will charge the Flat Fee via the Firm’s payment processing system at any time after the Flat Fee is earned.
-For Clients not on a Subscription Plan, Client is required to pay the Flat Fee no later than 10 days after the Firm transmits the invoice that details such fee.
+Client is required to pay the Flat Fee no later than 10 days after the Firm transmits the invoice that details such fee.

 - Out-of-Pocket Expenses.
 The Firm’s representation of Client may require the Firm to incur out-of-pocket expenses, including, but not limited to, travel expenses, court fees and costs, registered agent fees, messenger services, and overnight or express delivery services.
-Client is required to reimburse the Firm’s out-of-pocket expenses no later than 30 days after the Firm transmits the invoice detailing such expense (for Clients on a Subscription Plan, the expense will be charged and reimbursed via the Firm’s payment processing system at any time after the expense is incurred).
+Client is required to reimburse the Firm’s out-of-pocket expenses no later than 10 days after the Firm transmits the invoice detailing such expense.
 If the out-of-pocket expenses are substantial, the Firm may request that Client pay for such expenses in advance.

 - Travel Expenses.
 Due to the frequency that meetings get rescheduled or cancelled, the Firm generally purchases refundable coach tickets for travel.
 On occasion, where business class travel costs only marginally more than a coach ticket, the Firm reserves the right to purchase business class travel on one or more legs of travel and charge Client only for the price of the refundable coach ticket.
 In many instances, the traveler can effectively make use of travel time to work on client matters; however, in other instances, work cannot be completed effectively or efficiency because of flight delays, airplane restrictions, technology limitations, privacy concerns, and other issues.
 To be fair to both Client and the Firm, all travel and transit time will be billed at 50% of the Firm’s hourly rates when the traveler is not doing billable work for Client or for other Firm clients (i.e., in no instance will Client or other clients be “double-billed”).
 In lieu of the Firm seeking reimbursement from Client for lodging and/or meal expenses, the Firm will bill Client $500 for each “Travel Day.”
 For purposes of these Terms, each “Travel Day” includes days that include an overnight stay and/or days when the traveler must travel to a location more than 150 miles from the traveler’s home office.